DOSull/Spatial-Analysis-and-Modelling/labs/intro-to-R-and-friends/03-simple-data-exploration.md

 #### GISC 422 T1 2021
 # Simple visualization and mapping
-The data for this lab are in [this file](https://raw.githubusercontent.com/DOSull/GISC-422/master/labs/intro-to-R-and-friends/intro-to-R-and-friends.zip?raw=true) which you should download to a local folder.
+The data for this lab are in [this file](https://raw.githubusercontent.com/DOSull/GISC-422/master/labs/intro-to-R-and-friends/intro-to-R-and-friends.zip?raw=true) which you should download and unzip to a local folder.

 ## Preliminaries
 If you haven't worked through the other two sets of instructions for this week [go back there and do this now](00-overview.md).